luksgrin/luksgrin/README.md

 ### [BioSystems Design lab 🦠➕➕](https://biosysdesign.csic.es/index.html)

-During the day, I am a PhD student at the BioSystems Design team led by Dr. Guillermo Rodrigo, where we do a bunch of weird stuff with synthetic biology, mathematical models, virus...
-I mostly do bioinformatics and day-dreaming about new crazy ideas.
-Most of the code I write (and push to `github`) comes from this lab work, and therefore everything is closed source 🤔.
+During the day, I am a PhD student at the BioSystems Design team led by Dr. Guillermo Rodrigo, where we do a bunch of weird stuff with synthetic biology, mathematical models, viruses...
+I mostly do bioinformatics and day-dreaming about crazy new ideas.
+Most of the code I write (and push to `github`) comes from this lab work, and therefore everything is closed sourced 🤔.
 Sorry.

 ### [Spearbit Labs 🐱‍💻](https://spearbit.com/)